-When all the relevant information has been entered and reviewed, click the "Done" button.
+When all of the relevant information has been entered and reviewed, click the "Done" button.
+Cardea SOLO Software has been busy working in the background processing the ECG data and will likely be ready to incorporate the patient information into the draft PDF report.